 Your skin is asking for protection, not panic.

-The Part That Most People Overlook: The Skin Barrier
+Most People Overlook The Skin Barrier

 The skin barrier is one of the most important, yet misunderstood aspects of your skin health.